wix-incubator/DetoxInstruments/README.md

 You can also save and reopen recording documents in which you’ve collected data previously.
 A recording document can contain a lot of extremely detailed information, and this information is presented to you through a number of panes and areas.

 For detailed information on the recording document, see [The Recording Document](Documentation/RecordingDocument.md).

+For detailed information on the preferences, see [General Preferences](Documentation/Preferences_General.md)

 ### Instruments